 b) where you believe that the University and/or departmental admissions principles and procedures have been inconsistently or incorrectly applied.

-Full details of the appeals procedure for applicants can be found on our Complaints and Appeals page.
+Full details of the appeals procedure for applicants can be found on our Complaints and Appeals Policy for Applicants 2019.

 If you are unhappy about the way your University application or enquiry has been handled, please contact the Admissions Office by email in the first instance.

 After discussing the issue with the Admissions Office, if you are still unhappy you can lodge a formal complaint.
-Details of the University's complaints procedure for applicants can be found on our Complaints and Appeals page.
+Full details of the appeals procedure for applicants can be found on our Complaints and Appeals Policy for Applicants 2019.